NTIA/scos-sensor/README.md

 ```

 ### Sensor Calibration File
-By default, scos-sensor will use `configs/sensor_calibration.json` as the sensor calibration file.
+By default, scos-sensor will use `configs/default_calibration.json` as the sensor calibration file.
+However, if
+`configs/sensor_calibration.json` or `configs/sigan_calibration.json` exist they will be used instead of the default
+calibration file.
 Sensor calibration files allow scos-sensor to apply a gain based on a laboratory calibration of
 the sensor and may also contain other useful metadata that characterizes the sensor performance.
 For additional
 information on the calibration data, see the [NTIA-Sensor SigMF Calibration Object](https://github.com/NTIA/sigmf-ns-ntia/blob/master/ntia-sensor.sigmf-ext.md#08-the-calibration-object).
 The default calibration file is shown below: